Vikhas/MedsightAI/README.md

 ### Scene 1: Visual Symptom Analysis

-> **Doctor** opens MediSight and points the webcam at a rash.
+> **Doctor** opens MedsightAI and points the webcam at a rash.
 >
-> **Doctor**: *"MediSight, what do you think about this rash on the patient's forearm?"*
+> **Doctor**: *"MedsightAI, what do you think about this rash on the patient's forearm?"*
 >
-> **MediSight**: *"I can see what appears to be an erythematous, raised rash on the forearm.
+> **MedsightAI**: *"I can see what appears to be an erythematous, raised rash on the forearm.
 Let me run an analysis..."*
 >
 > The Clinical Insights panel populates with:
 > - **Contact Dermatitis** — 75% confidence
 > - **Cellulitis** — 60% confidence
-> - **Allergic Reaction** — 55% confidence
 > - Recommended tests: Skin biopsy, CBC, IgE levels
-> - ⚠️ Warning: Watch for rapid spreading, fever

 ### Scene 2: Drug Interaction Check (Interruption)

 > **Doctor** interrupts: *"Wait — the patient is allergic to penicillin.
 What antibiotics are safe?"*
 >
-> MediSight immediately stops speaking and responds:
+> MedsightAI immediately stops speaking and responds:
 >
-> **MediSight**: *"Given the penicillin allergy, amoxicillin is contraindicated.
+> **MedsightAI**: *"Given the penicillin allergy, amoxicillin is contraindicated.
 Safe alternatives include azithromycin, doxycycline, or trimethoprim-sulfamethoxazole..."*
->
-> The Drug Safety panel shows: **✕ CONTRAINDICATED** for Amoxicillin with alternatives listed.

-### Scene 3: Clinical Guidelines

-> **Doctor**: *"What are the current guidelines for treating cellulitis?"*
->
-> **MediSight**: *"According to IDSA 2024 guidelines, first-line treatment for cellulitis is Cephalexin 500mg orally four times daily for 7 to 10 days.
-For penicillin-allergic patients, Clindamycin 300mg three times daily is recommended..."*

 ---